Kotlin/KEEP/proposals/change-defaulting-rule.md

 - `-Xannotation-defaulting=first-only` corresponds to the defaulting rule in version 1.9 of the Kotlin specification.
 - `-Xannotation-defaulting=param-property` corresponds to the new proposed param-and-property defaulting rule.
-- `-Xannotation-defaulting=all` behaves as if the `all` target was applied to every annotation without an explicit one.

 #### Migration